Hi! I'm a physics student at the University of Toronto with a passion for building tangible, high-impact technology.

-Always interested in an interesting project.
+Always down for an interesting project.

 You can reach me at: alex.zeng@mail.utoronto.ca